PAL Express

-Air Philippines Corporation, operating as PAL Express and formerly branded as Air Philippines and Airphil Express, is a wholly owned subsidiary airline of Philippine Airlines which is under its ownership.
+Air Philippines Corporation, operating as PAL Express and formerly branded as Air Philippines and Airphil Express, is a wholly owned subsidiary of Philippine Airlines.
 It is PAL's regional brand, with services from its hubs in Manila, Clark, Cebu, and Davao.

-The airline has been re-branded a number of times, first as Air Philippines, then Airphil Express, and is now known as PAL Express.
+The airline was rebranded a number of times - first as Air Philippines, then Airphil Express, and finally as PAL Express.
 After a series of financial losses, Air Philippines ceased operations until it was acquired by investors from Philippine Airlines.
-After the acquisition, the airline was re-launched as PAL Express, operating some routes and slot assignments of its sister company Philippine Airlines until its management decided to re-brand the carrier as a budget airline known as Airphil Express.
-However, in March 2013, the airline name was reverted to PAL Express.
-As a codeshare partner of Philippine Airlines, PAL Express operates as a full service carrier within a low-cost model.
+After the acquisition, the airline was re-launched as PAL Express, operating some routes and slot assignments of its sister company Philippine Airlines until its management decided to rebrand the carrier as a budget airline known as Airphil Express.

+However, in March 2013, the airline name reverted to PAL Express.
+As a codeshare partner of Philippine Airlines, PAL Express operates as a full-service carrier within a low-cost business model.

 PAL Express is Philippine Airlines' answer to Cebu Pacific's dominance in the low-cost travel market in the Philippines.
 It has allowed PAL to focus on the premium market, where PAL does not have competition among other airlines.
 PAL Express gained a significant increase in passengers following its launch as a low-cost carrier.
 The airline is currently in fleet acquisition mode to support its regional route expansion plan.

 History

 Beginnings as Air Philippines (1995–1999)

 Air Philippines was incorporated on February 13, 1995, with its hub at Subic Bay International Airport.
 Flight operations started on February 1, 1996, with a Boeing 737-200 between Subic Bay, Iloilo, and Zamboanga.
 In 1996, six NAMC YS-11 and four Boeing 737-200 aircraft were acquired by the company.
-In 1997, an additional one Boeing 737-200 was acquired.
+In 1997, an additional Boeing 737-200 was acquired.
 In this same year, the airline carried over 675,000 passengers and over 773,000 in 1998.
 In September 1998, the airline was temporarily grounded by the Air Transportation Office (ATO), the forerunner to the Civil Aviation Authority of the Philippines (CAAP).